-\ In the United States and Canada, the SAR limit for mobile phones used by the public is 1.6 watts/kg (W/kg) averaged over one gram of tissue.
+In the United States and Canada, the SAR limit for mobile phones used by the public is 1.6 watts/kg (W/kg) averaged over one gram of tissue.
 The standard incorporates a substantial margin of safety to give additional protection for the public and to account for any variations in measurements.

-FCC Hearing-Aid Compatibility (HAC) Regulations for Wireless Devices some hearing devices (hearing aids and cochlear implants), users may detect a buzzing, humming, or whining noise.
-Some hearing devices are more immune than others to this interference noise, and phones also vary in the amount of interference they generate.
+FCC Hearing-Aid Compatibility (HAC) Regulations for Wireless Devices vary in the amount of interference they generate.